salaamahtech/salaamahtech.github.io/Documents/pages/Distributed Computing.md

 		- is also the source of many of the problems, since there are now independent copies of the data that has to be kept in sync on multiple machines - this means ensuring that the replication follows a consistency model.
 		- ***Strong consistency*** allows you to program as-if the underlying data was not replicated.
 		- ***Weaker consistency*** models can provide lower latency and higher availability.
+		- Why replicate?
+			- to increase availability (by tolerating individual node failures)
+			- to increase scalability (processing more requests than a single machine can handle)
+			- to reduce latency (placing replicas geographically closer to the users) -
 - # System Models
   collapsed:: true
 	- In a distributed system :